frymanofer/Android_Native_Wake_Word/README.md

 - **1.2% per hour**
 - **83 hours constantly listening and analyzing multiple wake words**

-This is a **"wake word"** package for React Native.
+This is an optimized **"wake word"** package for Android Native.
 A "wake word" is a keyword that activates your device, like "Hey Siri" or "OK Google".
 "Wake Word" is also known as "keyword detection", "Phrase Recognition", "Phrase Spotting", “Voice triggered”, “hot word”, “trigger word”

 It also provide **Speech to Intent**. **Speech to Intent** refers to the ability to recognize a spoken word or phrase and directly associate it with a specific action or operation within an application.
 Unlike a **"wake word"**, which typically serves to activate or wake up the application,